KikiBerg/Kikicodes/README.md

 * The Tutor support from Code Institute for assisting and explaining.

 * My fellow co-student [Efi](https://github.com/EfthymiaKakoulidou) for giving me feedback and reviewing my project.

+* Last, but not least, [Kera](https://github.com/kera-cudmore) for her excellent guide on how to create a ReadMe.